lancegoyke/djarter/README.md

 - Custom User model with email, no username, includes auth views
 - CSS layout primitives instead of CSS frameworks (no Bootstrap!)
+- Django template hot reload!
+Yay!
-- Formatters and linters configured with pre-commit
+- Formatters and linters configured with pre-commit! #code-quality
 - and [more](#features)

 For more explanation, see [Why make a template?](#why-make-a-template) below.